 Notes

-1 This is a compilation of the Constitution Acts Amendment Act 1899 and includes the amendments made by the other written laws referred to in the following table1a, 44.
+1 This reprint is a compilation as at 2 August 2007 of the Constitution Acts Amendment Act 1899 and includes the amendments made by the other written laws referred to in the following table1a, 44.
 The table also contains information about any reprint.

 Compilation table